Symplectic Representation of Legendre Dynamics: Legendre duality as Lagrangian submanifolds

 \end{itemize} The top equality is due to the fact that $\frac{\partial q^i}{\partial q^j} = \delta^i_j$ on the same local chart.
 The bottom equality is by construction of the local coordinates $p_i= d\psi/\partial q^i$:

 Since $I_n$ has rank $n$, so does $\operatorname{Jac}\Phi_\psi$ and therefore $\Phi_\psi$ is an immersion.

+Notice that $\pi\circ \Phi_\psi = \operatorname{Id}_Q$ (projection to the base), $\Phi_\psi$ is a homeomorphism onto its image.
 Since $\Phi_\psi$ is a smooth injective immersion, it is an embedding.
 Hence $L_\psi$ is an embedded submanifold of $T^* Q$.
 Moreover, since $Q$ is a smooth $n$-dimensional manifold, the dimension condition of a Lagrangian submanifold is satisfied as follows:

 Now it remains to show that $L_\psi$ is isotropic with respect to $\omega$, i.e. $\omega|_{L_\psi} \equiv 0$.
 Since $\Phi_\psi$ is an injective immersion, it suffices to show that $\Phi_\psi^*\omega \equiv 0$.
 The reason is, since $\Phi_\psi$ is an injective immersion: for each $x := \Phi_\psi(q) \in L_\psi$ and each $v\in T_x L_\psi$, there exists a unique $u\in T_q Q$ such that $v = \left(\Phi_\psi\right)_*u$.
 Thus, if $\left(\Phi^*_\psi\omega\right)_q\left(u_1,u_2\right) = 0$ for all $u_1,u_2\in T_q Q$, then for all $x = \Phi_\psi(q) \in L_\psi$ and all $v_1,v_2\in T_x L_\psi$, we have: